-Joan Ruskamp and her husband, Steve, operate a feedlot and row-crop farm west of Dodge, Nebraska, that has been in Steve's family for more than 100 years.
-On the farm, Joan's main jobs include walking pens, cattle doctoring/ processing, and office manager.
+2017 CBB Vice Chairman Joan Ruskamp and her husband, Steve, operate a feedlot and row-crop farm west of Dodge, Nebraska.
 She is a graduate of the University of Nebraska at Curtis, where she earned an associate degree in veterinary medicine in 1980.
-Joan has been very active in the beef industry, with service to organizations including the Nebraska Cattlemen, National Cattlemen's Beef Association, American National CattleWomen; Nebraska Farm Bureau; Nebraska Soybean Association, and the Alliance for the Future of Agriculture in Nebraska (AFAN).
-In addition, she has been a 4-H leader for more than 20 years, an EMT for 15 years, and a religious education teacher for 30 years.
-She serves on a committee for the annual Ag-Ceptional Women's Conference; is an alum of the Nebraska LEAD program; and volunteers for CommonGround.
-Joan and Steve have been married for more than 30 years and have five children, two sons-in-law and three grandchildren.
+Joan has been very active in the beef industry, with service to numerous producer organizations.
+In addition, she has been a 4-H leader for 23 years, an EMT for 15 years, and she is active in a variety of church activities.

 Chief Executive Officer